 It’s a familiar scenario.
 You’re enjoying a walk with your dog, when it suddenly bounds over to you, looking excited and pleased with itself, and then the acrid smell of fox poo hits you.
 In fact, it’s not just fox poo that dogs enjoy rolling in.
-Most dogs love rolling in carcasses of dead birds, rabbits, cow pats and even mess left by other dogs.
+Most dogs love rolling in many unpleasant things they find on their walk including carcasses of dead birds, rabbits, cow pats and even mess left by other dogs.

 Why do dogs roll in stinking things?

 Rolling in strong smelling substances goes way back in the modern dog’s ancestry, when they were predators stalking prey.
-Rolling in animal poo, rotted animal carcasses or similar, masked their own scent, making it easier to confuse and so successfully hunt their prey.
-It’s an instinctive reaction that’s built into them.
+Rolling in animal poo, rotted animal carcasses or similar, masked their own scent, making it easier to confuse potential prey and so successfully catch them.
+So, It’s an instinctive reaction that dogs’s have built into them.

 How do I tell if my dog is about to roll?

 It only takes a couple of seconds for a dog to roll.
 Usually the best indicator is the tell-tale dropping of the shoulder.
-The neck area of a dog is usually the worse affected, although the enthusiastic dog may lay on its back, legs in the air, and become totally covered.
+The neck of a dog is usually the worse affected area, although the enthusiastic dog may lay on its back, legs in the air, and become totally covered.

 My dog has rolled and smells terrible.
 How can I get rid of the smell?